The time has come to stand up for the GPL.

 We know that copyleft isn't a favorite licensing strategy for some in our community.
 Even so, this case will help bring clarity on the question of combined and derivative works, and is essential to the future of all software freedom.
 This case deserves support from copyleft and non-copyleft free software communities alike.

 Show you care

 Bad actors have become complacent because they think you don't care.
 A strong show of public support for Conservancy and Christoph's position will help our legal case and demonstrate the interpretive context for it.
 Please donate to our campaign to enforce the GPL.
 Help Conservancy increase its number of individual donors, so we have clear evidence to show bad actors that the GPL matters to the individuals in our community.
 After you donate, go and tell the world: “Play by the rules, @VMware.
 I defend the #GPL with Christoph & @Conservancy. #DTRTvmware Help at https://sfconservancy.org/supporter/ ” on your blog or microblog.

 Isn't the combined works and/or derivative works question a legal grey area?

 We don't think so, but this case will let the court to decide that question.
 Either way, it's beneficial to our entire community to find out what the judges think.
 (Check out our FAQ to find out more information.)

 Help us pay for this expensive lawsuit and to generally defend software freedom and the GPL.
 Help us show the world that copyleft matters.
-We are excited to announce an anonymous match for this campaign, where every dollar donated will be matched up to $50,000.
-Please donate now: by becoming a Conservancy Supporter or via donate link on the right.
+We are excited to announce that we already reached an anonymous match for this campaign, where every dollar donated was matched up to $50,000.
+However, that $100,000 is just an initial step and there is so much GPL enforcement work to do.
+So, please donate now: by becoming a Conservancy Supporter or via donate link on the right.